The Charity Organisation Society

 The COS argued that if the Poor Law system concentrated on in-relief of able-bodied males (using the discipline of the workhouse), more 'scientific' charitable provision could be made for those whose value to the labour market was marginal: widows, the elderly, children, the chronically sick and disabled - the traditional 'impotent poor'.
 On that basis they developed their pattern of individual social casework, aiming to build self-sustaining units that drew on the resources of family, friends, and neighbours (which were assiduously assessed before any grant was made).
 See this collection of annual reports from 1883, some of which give detailed case studies of those who were assisted and those who were not.
 From the 1890s they produced training manuals for this purpose, for the use of their volunteers.
 They also believed that loans (which the Jewish societies used) could be less 'demoralising' than gifts.

-Although they never captured the whole of the Poor Law system, COS was highly influential in public debate through the 1870s and 1880s.
+Although it never captured the whole of the Poor Law system, COS was highly influential in public debate through the 1870s and 1880s.
 But by then political and economic crises were pushing the middle classes away from the stern unbending tenets of economic individualism towards more collectivist, 'liberal' remedies.
 Some members came to see the need for limited extension of state action to address the problems endemic to late Victorian capitalism and the rise of socialist ideas (given greater currency by the extension of the franchise, including to those in receipt of medical relief - who could now have a say in the election of Boards of Guardians!)
 The issue of pensions proved to be the flashpoint.

 The campaign for state pensions was originally a conservative cause, so that the Poor Law could revert to its 1834 rationale, and the able-bodied be dealt with more harshly (as described above).
 It was assumed to need contributory insurance funding.
 In time, however, the labour movement took up the cause, and argued for non-contributory old age pensions as an entitlement.